 AI Search Provides Summaries, Regular Search Provides Links

-Regular search engines display their results as a list of links, with short snippets of text underneath, while AI search engines can also generate concise summaries of search results — giving users an answer to their query without making them scroll and click onto multiple websites.
+Regular search engines display their results as a list of links, with short snippets of text underneath, while AI search engines can also generate concise summaries of search results — giving users an answer to their query without making them scroll and click through multiple websites.

 AI Search Learns Over Time, Regular Search Resets